opa334/TrollStore/README.md

 ## URL Scheme

 As of version 1.3, TrollStore replaces the system URL scheme "apple-magnifier" (this is done so "jailbreak" detections can't detect TrollStore like they could if TrollStore had a unique URL scheme).
-This URL scheme can be used to install applications right from the browser, the format goes as follows:
+This URL scheme can be used to install applications right from the browser, or to enable JIT from the app itself, the format goes as follows:

-`apple-magnifier://install?url=<URL_to_IPA>`
+- `apple-magnifier://install?url=<URL_to_IPA>`
+- `apple-magnifier://enable-jit?bundle-id=<Bundle_ID>`

 On devices that don't have TrollStore (1.3+) installed, this will just open the magnifier app.